 Derivative financial instruments are initially recognised at cost.
 Subsequent to initial recognition, derivative financial instruments are stated at fair value.
-For those instruments which do not qualify for hedge accounting the gain or loss on re-measurement to fair value is recognised immediately in the Income Statement.
+For those instruments which do not qualify for hedge accounting, the gain or loss on re-measurement to fair value is recognised immediately in the Income Statement.

 The fair value of an interest rate swap is the estimated amount that the Group would receive or pay to terminate the swap at balance date, based on current interest rates.
-The fair value of forward exchange contracts is their quoted market price at the balance date. group) is available for immediate sale in its present condition.
-The sale of the asset (or disposal group) is expected to be completed within one year from the date of classification.
+The fair value of forward-exchange contracts is their quoted market price at the balance date.